Chapter 2 : Detention With The Beast

 A few hours and many reprimands later, Narcissa found herself side-by-side Lucius Malfoy in Professor Sophronia Septima’s office, the Charms professor.
 Lucius stood stiffly, his head high as always, radiating his arrogance out towards everyone within a ten-mile radius.
 This time, however, his expression was tainted with humiliation.
 Narcissa could tell because of the slight crunch of his nose.
 She smiled, unable to hide the euphoric feeling of shunning his pride.

 “Ms. Black!”
 Professor Septima snapped, making Narcissa jump.
 A stern lady she was, with crystal grey eyes that were enhanced by a long, pointy hat.
 She held up a bony finger and pointed it at Narcissa.
 “This is not a humorous matter!
-Stunning students is not allowed, and after six years here at Hogwarts, you’re expected to know that.”
+Stunning students is not permitted, and after six years here at Hogwarts, you are expected to know that.”

 “I’m sorry, Professor.
 I was provoked.”

 Narcissa sighed a subtle sigh.
-Why did the Head Girl of Slytherin House, Clilia Hormitch, who also happened to be her sworn enemy, have to walk by when she had stunned Malfoy?
+Why did the Head Girl of Slytherin, Cilia Hormitch, who also happened to be her sworn nemesis, have to walk by when she had stunned Malfoy?
 She could still see the smug look on Cilia’s face as she’d reported her.